hprovyn/str-to-haplogroup-predictor/README.txt

 Takes no command line arguments.
 For all STR group combinations, trains and serializes a model and optimizes and persists :a prediction policy that in some cases changes prediction to a less specific haplogroup panel according to utility weights (if any are changed from default of zero in config file) or to maximize percent correct prediction.

+The serialized models and other files necessary to make a prediction are stored in the $predictionDir.

-B) runPredict.sh <sampleId>
+B) runPredict.sh <$STR1=$ALLELE1,$STR2=$ALLELE2...>

-This can only be run after runExperiment.sh because it requires the csv output containing STRs and SNPs for each sample as input.
+This can only be run after runExperiment.sh because it requires the models that were trained during this process.

-Takes a single command line argument representing a sample id in your data directory.
+Takes a single command line argument representing the STR allele and value pairs you wish to predict the SNP haplogroup of.

-Loads model from pickle file trained to as many STRs as present in prediction sample, applies prediction policy computed in experiment step, and prints a result to an output file in the data directory called "prediction".
-This contains the set of STRs used to train the model, model train time, and the ranked order of predicted classes.
+Loads model from pickle file trained to as many STRs as present in the query, applies prediction policy computed in experiment step, and returns the ranked order of predicted classes in an html table.

+The predict.php script calls runPredict.sh in order to display the predicted haplogroup in the browser.

 Description of Scripts